Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-union-type-a-deeper-look.md

 A union type is only available at compile-time, meaning we can't loop over the values.

-LEt's say we need the array of all possible status values we just defined.
+Let's say we need the array of all possible status values we just defined.

 Normally we would try something like this: